Pictures

 Pommel: "WaA519"

-Three different rod bayonets were produced.
-The first type is believed to be a shortened French M1936 bayonet.
-The second was a German-made copy of the shortened French M1936 bayonet.
-This example is of the third type, which is slightly shorter than the first two types and lacks the knurled grip section.
+Three different FG 42 rod bayonets were used.
+The first is believed to be a shortened French M1936 bayonet.
+This was followed by two German-made variants.
+This example is of the second German-made variant, which is slightly shorter than the first two types and lacks the knurled grip section.

-There should be a metal cap to close the tube end.
-It is missing on this example.
+The metal end cap is missing on this example, although the four staking marks are visible.
 No scabbard was issued.
 When not in use, the bayonet was reversed to stow between the bipod mount and forestock.

 The muzzle ring is ground away, leaving protruding "ears";